craigsdennis/snappy/README.md

 *Optionally*

-You can create a CSV file with each row containing `filename, url` and pass it in using the `--file` option.
+You can create a CSV file with each row containing `filename,url` and pass it in using the `--file` option.

 ```bash
 snappy --file example.csv